3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Related Work

-Neural Radiance Field (NeRF)~\cite{NeRF} has rapidly progressed in the field of computer vision, particularly excelling in novel view synthesis and 3D/4D reconstruction.
-The core concept is to use differentiable volumetric rendering in combination with Implicit Neural Representation (INR) through Multi-layer Perceptrons (MLPs) to learn the density and radiance distribution of a 3D scene~\cite{nerfreview}.
-By leveraging the self-consistency between different viewpoints, we can effectively capture the relationship between a 3D scene and its 2D images.
-Currently, NeRF has been extended from various aspects, including acceleration~\cite{DVGO, tensorRF, Instant-ngp}, regularization~\cite{regnerf, infonerf, Freenerf}, surface reconstruction~\cite{neus,neuralangelo,neus2}, anti-aliasing~\cite{mip-nerf,mip-nerf360, tri-miprf,zipnerf}, and dynamics~\cite{D-nerf,tineuvox,kplanes,4dhash}.
-Of these, the dynamic NeRF is particularly relevant to our DSA reconstruction task.
-And it could be mainly divided into two categories: canonical-mapping volume rendering~\cite{D-nerf, tineuvox} and time-aware volume rendering~\cite{kplanes, 4dhash}.
-In our DSA scanning context, the canonical space assumption is not applicable due to the constant changing of blood flow states in different frames.
-Therefore, our proposed method in this study is based on time-aware volume rendering which directly encoding the temporal dimension.
+NeRF~\citep{NeRF} has rapidly progressed in the field of computer vision, particularly excelling in novel view synthesis~\citep{DVGO, Instant-ngp, Freenerf} and surface reconstruction~\citep{neus,neuralangelo}.
+The core concept is to use differentiable volumetric rendering in combination with Implicit Neural Representation (INR) through Multi-layer Perceptrons (MLPs) to learn the density and radiance distribution of a 3D scene.

-NeRF techniques have been widely applied in sparse-view CBCT reconstruction task~\cite{NeAT,NAF,SNAF}, and achieve commendable results.
-Instead of learning a radiance field in natural scenes, they try to optimize an attenuation field to reconstruct the 3D CBCT image.
-However, all of them are designed for static CBCT scans, which make them unsuitable for dynamic DSA reconstruction.
-TiAVox~\cite{TiAVox} stands out as the most relevant work.
-It makes use of learnable 4D voxel grids to recover the dynamic DSA imaging process, aligning with the category of time-aware volume rendering.
+NeRF techniques have been widely applied in sparse-view CBCT reconstruction~\citep{Intratomo, NAF, sax_nerf}, achieving promising results.
+Instead of learning a radiance field in natural scenes, they optimize an attenuation field to reconstruct CBCT image.
+However, all of them are designed for static CBCT scans, making them unsuitable for dynamic DSA reconstruction.
+TiAVox~\citep{TiAVox} stands out as a relevant work.
+It extends DVGO~\citep{DVGO} in temporal dimension and uses learnable 4D voxel grids to recover the dynamic DSA imaging process.
+However, its straightforward 4D representation does not consider the inter-frame relationships in DSA sequence, leading to inefficient temporal modeling.
+In DSA imaging, most of the scene remains static, and thus directly storing static points in 4D voxel grids wastes model capacity as they occupy redundant voxels.
+As a result, its reconstruction tends to suffer from noise and detail loss.